pudly/schmopera-hugo/content/articles/orpheus-and-eurydice-designed-by-frank-gehry.md

 ---
-title: Orpheus and Eurydice, designed by Frank Gehry
+title: "Orpheus and Eurydice, designed by Frank Gehry"
 ---

 <p>